Wuthering Heights (soundtrack): Individual songs

-The album's lead single, "House", was highlighted as one of the best songs released that week by staff members at The Fader and Stereogum, while the second single "Chains of Love" was featured in Rolling Stones Songs You Need to Know.
+The soundtrack's lead single "House" was highlighted as one of the best songs released that week by staff members at The Fader and Stereogum, while the second single "Chains of Love" was featured in Rolling Stones "Songs You Need to Know".
+In June 2026, the track "Dying for You" was named by Billboard staff as one of 50 Best Songs of 2026 So Far, ranking at number 19.